saucelabs-training/demo-xcuitest/real-devices/README.md

 Demonstrates the ability to pick a specific version of iOS from the pool of devices for executing tests in parallel, including running 2 different classes.

-### Example 7 - Parallel execution by using an already uploaded appId
+### Example 7 - Single execution by using an already uploaded app
 `runner-ex7.yml` uses only uses the appId of an already uploaded app.
 This can be retrieved by going to: